 Puppet is made up of several components.
 Together these are called the Puppet platform, which is what you use to manage, store and run your Puppet code.
 These components include Puppet Server, Puppet agent, Facter, Hiera, and PuppetDB.

-Puppet is configured in an agent-master architecture, in which a master node (system) controls configuration information for one or more managed agent nodes.
-Masters and agents communicate by HTTPS using SSL certificates.
+Puppet is configured in an agent-server architecture, in which a primary node (system) controls configuration information for one or more managed agent nodes.
+Servers and agents communicate by HTTPS using SSL certificates.
 Puppet includes a built-in certificate authority for managing certificates.
-Puppet Server performs the role of the master node and also runs an agent to configure itself.
+Puppet Server performs the role of the primary node and also runs an agent to configure itself.

 Facter, Puppet’s inventory tool, gathers facts about an agent node such as its hostname, IP address, and operating system.
-The agent sends these facts to the master in the form of a special Puppet code file called a manifest.
-This is the information the master uses to compile a catalog — a JSON document describing the desired state of a specific agent node.
+The agent sends these facts to the primary server in the form of a special Puppet code file called a manifest.
+This is the information the primary server uses to compile a catalog — a JSON document describing the desired state of a specific agent node.
 Each agent requests and receives its own individual catalog and then enforces that desired state on the node it's running on.
 In this way, Puppet applies changes all across your infrastructure, ensuring that each node matches the state you defined with your Puppet code.
-The agent sends a report back to the master.
+The agent sends a report back to the primary server.